-HDAP developments requesting a draw of funds must use the Request for Payment and Status of Funds Report (or draw form) provided below.
+HDAP developments requesting a draw of funds must use the Request for Payment form provided below.
 Please note that all draws must be on an OHFA draw form and accompanied by the appropriate supporting documents.

-- Guide to Drawing the HDAP (1.61 MB Adobe PDF File)
+- Guide to Requesting HDAP Funds (10.89 MB Adobe PDF File) Updated

 - Drawing for Materials Stored Off-Site (15 KB Adobe PDF File)